 The SOAP Client tool sends messages to SOAP servers.
-This tool is available in SOAtest and Virtualize.

 It can be used to test a Web service, test the communication between the client and server, and check the content of the SOAP messages.
 You can use the SOAP Client tool to test services with or without a WSDL.
-This tool is the foundation of most SOA functional test cases.\
+This tool is the foundation of most SOA functional test cases.

-If you have access to a WSDL, you might want to use the New Test Suite Wizard to automatically generate SOAP Client tests for the service you want to test.
+If you have access to a WSDL, you may want to use the New Test Suite Wizard to automatically generate SOAP Client tests for the service you want to test.
 For information on this functionality, see Automatic Creation of Test Suites - Overview.

 Information on how to configure the different options of the SOAP Client tool can be found in the following subsections:

 Specifying options in the WSDL tab allows you to populate the Request tab with items that make it easier for you to specify the request message.
 You can specify the following WSDL settings:

 The WSDL tab allows you to specify the following WSDL settings: